wellyshen/react-cool-starter/README.md

 [ESLint](http://eslint.org) (With Airbnb config), [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint), [StyleLint](http://stylelint.io), [Prettier](https://prettier.io) and [lint-staged](https://github.com/okonet/lint-staged) are integrated into this starter to maintain a consistent code style and give you a elegant code formatting.
 You can configure your lint rules through `./package.json` file.

-### Unit Tests
+### Unit Testing

+This starter use [Jest](https://facebook.github.io/jest) as the testing framework.
+We also use [React Testing Library](https://github.com/testing-library/react-testing-library) with [jest-dom](https://github.com/testing-library/jest-dom), give you a simple and complete React DOM testing utilities that encourage good testing practices.

-This starter use [Jest](https://facebook.github.io/jest) as the testing engine.
-It runs in a Node environment, so you won't have access to the DOM.
-In addition, Jest support the feature of [snapshot testing](http://facebook.github.io/jest/docs/snapshot-testing.html#content), which is very powerful for testing React component.
+Jest support the feature of [snapshot testing](https://jestjs.io/docs/en/snapshot-testing), which is very powerful for testing React component.
 Give it a try, you'll be impressed.

-We also use [React Testing Library](https://testing-library.com/docs/react-testing-library/intro), which is a simple and complete React DOM testing utilities that encourage good testing practices.
 The unit testing focus on three parts as below:

 - Components
 - Actions